rsinger/orbut/README.md

 Users will be presented with 3 field inputs that will be used to construct a query against the DPLA API: Subject, Place, and Time.
 Users will also be prompted for their email address, which will be used as their system identifier for future visits.

-Once their query is constructed, it will run and email them the updated results.
+Once their query is constructed, they can set a frequency (Daily, Weekly, Monthly) and it will run on that schedule and email them the updated results.
 If the system returns no results, no email is sent.

 FUTURE DEVELOPMENT